 - Locations: Sam’s Club has more than 600 locations in the U.S. and Puerto Rico.

 - Find a Sam’s Club

 - Policy: Overnight parking is allowed at most Walmart stores, according to Walmart’s corporate website.
 There are no electric hookups or related services.
-Check with store management and look for signs about parking before you stay overnight.
-While there is no official list of which Walmart stores allow overnight parking, informal online reports estimate that 80%-90% allow overnight guests.
+You should check with store management before you park, but online customer reports estimate that about 80% to 90% of Walmart locations allow overnight guests.